 Other supplements to consider

-In addition to learning how to treat H pylori with honey and black seed oil and changing your diet, you should incorporate some supplements that support digestive health.
+In addition to learning how to treat H pylori with honey and black seed oil and changing your diet, you may want to incorporate some supplements that support digestive health.

 Probiotics- we like these because they are gentle, allergen-free, and effective.
 Plus, one tiny bottle lasts for months and months for multiple people!
 Probiotics help to repopulate your gut with good microbes so that undesirable ones die out.

-Digestive enzymes- if your digestion is impaired due to an H pylori infection, and especially if you’re experiencing indigestion and heartburn, you need to take digestive enzymes.
+Digestive enzymes- if an H Pylori infection is impairing your digestion, especially if you’re experiencing indigestion and heartburn, you may need to try digestive enzymes.
 Those with ulcers should not take enzymes with HCL.
 These enzymes will help to break down sugars, fats, proteins, and carbohydrates.